 All my training, experience, and accolades have been towards one goal: to be the best at solving your physical health and performance challenges.
 That’s the essence of an applied science, to solve real people’s problems with the best available evidence, strategies, and intervention.
 I am a double board-certified clinical specialist (Orthopedics and Sports) aiming to be the conduit through which all this accumulated industry knowledge is simplified into a strategy.
 I have been the recipient of a traveling fellowship to the Mayo Clinic, Cleveland Clinic, and Ohio State University sports medicine departments.
 I teach in the University of Portland’s Anatomy Lab and previously in Pacific University’s DPT program.
 I also currently enjoy coaching Strength and Conditioning classes, olympic lifting, and programming for many to augment their sport training and balance training loads.

-Raised in Washington tulip country, humbled during 5 years of commercial fishing in Alaska, and trained by some of the leaders in his field, Paul brings a diversity of personal experiences and unique interpersonal investment to his clinical practice.
-After graduating from the University of Portland with a degree in Biochemistry, Paul received a Doctorate of Physical Therapy from Columbia University and participated on the medical school’s rugby team.
-While recovering from his own childhood weight gain, injuries, aches, and pains, Paul has observed that people are not just muscles and bones, but complex individuals with goals, expectations, social needs, and anxieties.
-During his training and multiple years of clinical practice, Paul has taught at Pacific University’s Physical Therapy program, participated in medical missions to Haiti, and initiated multiple adaptive sports programs to assist those with different abilities the joy of movement and community.
+Raised in Washington tulip country, humbled during 5 years of commercial fishing in Alaska, and trained by some of the leaders in this field, I bring a diversity of personal experiences and unique interpersonal investment to my clinical practice.
+After graduating from the University of Portland with a degree in Biochemistry, I received a Doctorate of Physical Therapy from Columbia University and participated on the medical school’s rugby team.
+While recovering from my childhood weight insecurity, injuries, aches, and pains, I have observed that people are not just muscles and bones, but complex individuals with goals, expectations, social needs, and anxieties.
+We truly deliver healthcare through a bio/psycho/social model.
+In short: wherever your ailment is coming from, I get it.
+I can meet you there, and make a plan to move you forward.